The thermodynamics of computational copying in biochemical systems: Results

 We consider a device and measurement cycle as illustrated schematically in Fig. \ref{fig:bio_quasi}.
 The key ingredients are the possibility of manipulating the concentrations of ATP, ADP and P in the vicinity of the readout, and the ability to bring the readout into or out of close proximity with receptors.
 We consider the same receptor/readout reactions as in Eq. \ref{reactions}, and now define the free energy changes of reaction $\Delta G_p$ for the phosphorylation of $x$ by $RL$ and $\Delta G_d$ for the dephosphorylation of $x^*$ by $R$.
 These quantities are given by

 in which $\Delta G_{x/x^*}$ quantifies the intrinsic stability of $x$ and $x^*$ (assumed to be independent of the chemical potentials of ATP, ADP and P \cite{Seifert2011}).
 The reactions can thus be manipulated by controlling $\mu_{\rm ATP}, \mu_{\rm ADP}$ and $\mu_{\rm P}$, for example by coupling of the system to a series of reservoirs (Fig. \ref{fig:bio_quasi}\,(B)).
 We outline an optimal cycle below, and calculate the chemical work done on the readout subsystem by the reservoirs (the average number of reactions of a given type, multiplied by the associated chemical work, integrated over the whole process) in Supplementary Discussion 6.
 Throughout, we assume that receptor states are stable, and that reactions cannot occur without a catalyst.
-The eight steps of the cycle are intended to be closely analogous to the eight stages of the typical computational protocol in Supplementary Fig. 1; for subtleties involved in this comparison, see Supplementary Discussion 6.
+The eight steps of the cycle are intended to be closely analogous to typical computational protocols;\cite{Bennett1982,Bennett2003,feynman1998feynman} for subtleties involved in this comparison, see Supplementary Discussion 6.
 The system contains a readout (the memory bit) a receptor of known state $R$ (a reference bit) and a receptor in either $R$ or $RL$ (the data bit).